jpsim/jpsim.github.com/source/_posts/2013-04-15-letting-go-and-moving-on.markdown

 ---
 I've been building [Magnetic Bear Studios](http://mgn.tc) for the last two years.

-From a logo on a napkin and a 200$ contract, to an exponentially growing mobile dev shop (10x revenue, 8x staff yr/yr).
+From a logo on a napkin and a 200$ contract, to an exponentially growing mobile dev shop.
 One of my first big lessons running a young company was that ***it takes on a life of its own!*** It's scary.

 You're focused 24/7 on finishing feature/contract #89 while dealing with time-sensitive business issues... and when you finally take a breath to look at where you are, you realize that **the company itself** has been evolving and pivoting.
 In a sense, it's a bit like the saying goes: